Lead poisoning

 Complications

 Exposure to even low levels of lead can cause damage over time, especially in children.
-The greatest risk is to brain development, where irreversible damage can occur.
-Higher levels can damage the kidneys and nervous system in both children and adults.
+The greatest risk is to brain development, where damage that can't be reversed can happen.
+High lead levels can damage the kidneys and nervous system in both children and adults.
 Very high lead levels may cause seizures, unconsciousness and death.

 Prevention

-Simple measures can help protect you and your family from lead poisoning:
+There may be some things you can do to help protect you and your family from lead poisoning.
+Try these measures:

-• Eat a healthy diet.
+- Choose healthy foods.
 Regular meals and good nutrition might help lower lead absorption.
 Children especially need enough calcium, vitamin C and iron in their diets to help keep lead from being absorbed.

-• Keep your home well maintained.
+- Maintain painted surfaces in your home.
 If your home has lead-based paint, check regularly for peeling paint and fix problems promptly.
 Try not to sand, which generates dust particles that contain lead.

 Diagnosis

-Your child's health care provider may recommend that your child be tested for lead levels during routine check-ups.
+Your child's healthcare professional may recommend a blood test to check the blood lead level during a routine check-up.
 Generally, this testing happens at ages 1 and 2.
 Lead screening also might be recommended for older children who haven't been tested.

-A simple blood test can detect lead poisoning.
-A small blood sample is taken from a finger prick or from a vein.
+To test for lead, a small blood sample is taken from a finger prick or from a vein.
 Lead levels in the blood are measured in micrograms per deciliter (mcg/dL).

 Treatment

 The first step in treating lead poisoning is to remove the source of the contamination.
-If you can't remove lead from your environment, you might be able to reduce the likelihood that it will cause problems.
+If you can't remove lead from your environment, you might be able to lower the chances that it will cause problems.

 For instance, sometimes it's better to seal in rather than remove old lead paint.
-Your local health department can recommend ways to identify and reduce lead in your home and community.
+Check with your local health department to learn about ways to identify and reduce lead in your home and community.

-For children and adults with relatively low lead levels, simply avoiding exposure to lead might be enough to reduce blood lead levels.
+If you or your child has a low lead level, avoiding exposure to lead might be enough to reduce blood lead levels.

-• Chelation therapy.
-In this treatment, a medication given by mouth binds with the lead so that it's excreted in urine.
-Chelation therapy might be recommended for children with a blood level of 45 mcg/dL or greater and adults with high blood levels of lead or symptoms of lead poisoning.
+- Chelation therapy.
+In this treatment, a medicine given by mouth binds with the lead.
+The lead then passes out of the body in the urine.
+Chelation therapy might be needed for children with a blood level of 45 mcg/dL or greater and adults with high blood levels of lead or symptoms of lead poisoning.

-• EDTA chelation therapy.
-Health care providers treat adults with lead levels greater than 45 mcg/dL of blood and children who can't tolerate the drug used in conventional chelation therapy most commonly with a chemical called calcium disodium ethylenediaminetetraacetic acid (EDTA).
-EDTA is given by injection.
+- EDTA chelation therapy.
+Healthcare professionals treat adults with lead levels greater than 45 mcg/dL of blood and children who can't tolerate the drug used in conventional chelation therapy with a different type of chelation therapy.
+This therapy uses a chemical called calcium disodium ethylenediaminetetraacetic acid, or EDTA.
+EDTA chelation therapy is given by injection, also called a shot.

 Preparing for your appointment

-If you think you or your child has been exposed to lead, see your health care provider or contact your local public health department.
-A blood test can help determine blood lead levels.
+If you or your child might have been exposed to lead, see your health care provider or contact your local public health department.
+A blood test can check blood lead levels.

 Here's some information to help you get ready for your appointment.